JackKelly/python-cx_Oracle/doc/src/user_guide/sql_execution.rst

 Do not concatenate or interpolate user data into SQL statements.
 See :ref:`bind` instead.

+Note that INSERTs and UPDATEs must be committed for the changes to persist.
 See :ref:`txnmgmnt` for best practices on committing and rolling back data changes.